 "What is it, Ronon?"
 Shepard responded.

-"I've just come back from offworld.
-Some villagers have just captured a trio of thieves who were trying to steal some Ancestral artifacts.
+"I've just come back from off-world.
+Some villagers have just captured a trio of thieves who were trying to steal some Ancestral artefacts.
 Apparently, she was caught because one of them lit up and attracted a nearby villager's attention.

 " Ronon replied.

 Well now, that seemed like a lead to Shepard.
 It was generally a safe bet that anything related to the Ancients was the cause for the latest madness to hit Atlantis.
 "When did that happen, Ronon?"

 The timeline fit.
 This particular piece of Ancient tech, whatever it was, was seeming more and more likely to be the culprit.
 "Right.
 Ronon, get Teyla, tell her we're going offworld.
 Let's see if they'll let us have a look at this device of theirs."